avarobinson/avarobinson/README.md

 - 👋 Hi, I’m @avarobinson
-- 👀 I’m interested in AR, HCI, and tech for children
+- 👀 I’m interested in AR, HCI, and front end development to improve people's lives
 - 🌱 I’m currently working as a Research Engineer on Snap Inc.'s HCI Research Team
 - 📫 How to reach me: avamrobinson@gmail.com